The 3-Step Apology: Teaching Kids (and Ourselves) How to Repair

 A simple framework for teaching children how to apologize effectively and build stronger relationships through repair

 "Conflict is inevitable; repair is optional.
-Choosing repair is what moves a relationship from resentment toward resilience."
+Choosing repair is what moves a relationship from resentment toward resilience." -Inspired by Dr. John Gottman's research on "repair attempts"

 Olivia knocks Sam's block tower over.